 - Use hand sanitizer regularly.
 Hand sanitizer with at least 60% alcohol can help you sanitize your hands when soap and water aren’t available.
 Always wash with soap and water when your hands are visibly dirty.

 - Avoid contact with sick people.
-Keep your distance when you know that someone else is sick.
+Keep your distance when you know that someone is sick.
 Consider rescheduling visits or outings with friends or family if they’re sick.

 - Stay home if you’re sick.
 Avoid leaving the house if you’re sick except to seek medical care, especially if you’re experiencing a cough, fever or labored breathing.